ronnieh6918/sep11-freedom-project/tool/learning-log.md

 **Results:**

 * Takeaway: **State is something that changes and each time it changes, it can be used as a prop for another component.**
-* Errors to fix for next Learning Log: **When user inputs 6 letter symbols/numbers, it'll still show the guess is correct.**
+* Errors to fix for next Learning Log: **When user inputs 6 letter symbols/numbers, it'll still show the guess is correct (only after user figured the correct guess).**
-* Additional Improvements for future Learning Log: **Color the tiles and organizing the position on the user's screen.**
+* Additional Improvements for future Learning Log: **Color the tiles and organizing the position on the user's screen.
+Also when the Board is full, it should reset so user can guess again.**

 <hr>